 - Promoting positive youth development by building youths’ skills and competencies through after-school programs

 This course provides an overview of the "community and positive youth development" approach to providing social services to children and adolescents.
-Many services for young people focus on negative outcomes such as behavior problems, pregnancy, violence, drug abuse, and truancy.
+Many services for young people focus on negative outcomes such as behavior problems, pregnancy, violence, drug abuse and truancy.
 These services are supposed to "fix" the small minority of kids who are "broken" in some way.
 The community and positive youth development perspective stresses that all youth need a variety of supports and opportunities to develop into healthy, contributing adults.
-This course considers how such an approach to social service delivery can be applied across different organizational settings (e.g., schools, government agencies, and non-profits) to promote the well-being of American youth from diverse cultural backgrounds.
+This course considers how such an approach to social service delivery can be applied across different organizational settings (e.g., schools, government agencies and nonprofit organizations) to promote the well-being of American youth from diverse cultural backgrounds.

 Explore some of our field education locations with a focus on Children & Youth: Risks and Healthy Development

 - Littleton Public Schools, Options Alternative High School

 Using philanthropy as a vehicle, YouthRoots engages high school students in personal development, community partnerships and innovative ventures to foster leadership, integrity and social action to cultivate a network of thriving adults who envision a better future and realize their full human potential.
 Because YouthRoots is a new nonprofit, the intern has various roles, including administrative work, marketing and advertising, budgets and generating program ideas.